Kevin Curran (cricketer): International career

 Curran was first called into the Zimbabwe team as part of an unofficial tour of Sri Lanka in 1980.
 He made his One Day International (ODI) debut on 9 June 1983 against Australia at the 1983 Cricket World Cup, a match which was Zimbabwe's first ODI.
 The match created a massive upset as Australia were defeated by 13 runs, with Curran part of a crucial 70 run partnership for the sixth wicket with Duncan Fletcher.
 Later in the competition Curran showed his all-round abilities, taking three wickets and scoring his maiden ODI half-century against India.

 Later in the year Curran was part of Zimbabwe's tour of Sri Lanka.
-During Australia's tour of Zimbabwe in 1985, former Australian batsman Dean Jones mentioned that Kevin Curran was one of the fastest bowlers he had ever faced.
+During Young Australia's tour of Zimbabwe in 1985, Australian batsman Dean Jones rated Curran as one of the fastest bowlers he had faced.
 He played his last international matches during the 1987 Cricket World Cup.
 During his career, Curran had limited opportunities to play at international level and, as Zimbabwe had not gained Full Member status, he could not play Test cricket.
-By the time Zimbabwe received Test status, Curran had already completed a ten year qualification for English residency and opted to play county cricket.
+By the time Zimbabwe received Test status, Curran had already completed a ten-year qualification for English residency and opted to play county cricket.